LarsEjaas/TwitterBanner/readme.md

 <br />
 <br />

-Twitter has an API that makes it possible to pull data like tweets and followers.
+The Twitter API enables programmers to access data from their Twitter profile directly.
+Types of data includes: Tweets, Direct Messages, Spaces, Lists, users, and more.

-This project leverage the API to interact with your list of followers and create an interactive banner that will display your 3 most recent followers.
+This project will leverage the API to interact with your list of followers to create an interactive banner that displays the 4 most recent followers on your Twitter profile.

-This banner utilizes a serverless Node.js function that pulls the 3 most recent followers once every minute.
-Afterward, the function will overlay the follower's profile picture and upload the updated banner to your profile.
+The banner utilizes a serverless Node.js function that pulls the 4 most recent followers once every minute.
+Thereafter, the function will overlay the follower's profile picture to the banner image and upload the updated banner to your profile.

 There are various places you can run a project like this, but I choose Heroku due to their generous free tier limit.